StartingFrom101/NameCalculatorNextJS/README.md

 ## CHECKING THE PROJECT DIRECTLY

-- The app is deployed on a site here: name-calculator-next-js.vercel.app
+- The app is deployed on a site here: hrrps://name-calculator-next-js.vercel.app

 ## DEPLOYMENT